JoyelShaju/PythonProjectApp/README.md

 developer branch with the master branch.
 After this, whenever a new AMI would be created and tested, it would use the berks vendor to take the cookbooks from the cookbooks github repository which would be the latest version of it.

+## Diargams
+If you look at the slide1 file, you can see a visual representation of the two pipelines that were created for this project.